jluo-github/Certifications/README.md

 ## name

-Please visit https://my-certifications-app.vercel.app/ for details.
+Please visit [My Certifications](https://my-certifications-app.vercel.app/)for details.

 ## Skills and Tools Used